whoisryosuke/clawdio/README.md

 1. Change the module name in the `Cargo.toml` to be `clawdio-youreffectname`.
 1. Write any Rust code.
 1. Build the modules: `yarn build:modules`
 1. You should see a `/pkg` folder inside the `/modules/yourmodule/` with the WASM.
-And if you check `/public` folder, the WASM should be copied there too.
+1. Install the Rust module as a dependency to the `clawdio` project.
+Use the `*` as version to ensure it sources locally.
 1. Try using the Rust module in the frontend code.

 ### Building

-1. Build WASM modules and copy over the `.wasm` files to asset folder: `yarn build:modules`.
+1. Build WASM modules: `yarn build:modules`.
 1. Build the library code: `yarn build`

 ### Release

-TBD.
-Should be handled by GitHub Actions.
+1. Increment version in `package.json` of your module (aka `clawdio`, or a Rust module)
+1. Commit the version change: `git commit -m ":bookmark: v4.2.0"`
+1. Push your changes.
+1. Tag the version change: `git tag v4.2.0`
+1. Push the version change: `git push v4.2.0`
+1. Go to GitHub and create a new release.
+Selec the tag you just created.

+The build and release will automatically run once a release is created.
+You can track this in the GitHub Actions tab.

+This publishes the main [`clawdio`](https://www.npmjs.com/package/clawdio) library, as well as all Rust WASM modules, to NPM.

+> Working on a more automated system for this soon.

 ## References